What is Empathy? Learn about 3 types of empathy

 Empathy doesn’t just happen naturally for a lot of people.
 Our fast-paced society does not often encourage us to take a moment to connect with others.
 It is therefore a conscious choice we have to make, but the more we practice empathy, the more intuitive it becomes.

-Now that we’ve got the basics of empathy covered, we’ll discuss how to practice empathy in our daily lives and some of the barriers to practicing empathy in our next blog post.
+Now that we’ve got the basics covered, we’ll discuss how to practice empathy in our daily lives and some of the barriers to practicing empathy in our next blog post.

 To end off, here’s an outstanding video produced by the Cleveland Clinic.
 While this video is filmed in a hospital setting, its message is relevant to all aspects of our daily lives.
 It is summed up in this quote: “Be kind, for everyone you meet is fighting a hard battle.” – Attributed to Ian Maclaren, as well as Plato and Philo of Alexandria.